 Many of us find comfort in routine, so it’s no surprise that having skincare as part of your self-care routine may also help with stress management.

-Our brains need structure and stability in order to relax, and habits and routines can provide that for us.
-Certain repetitive actions can actually help reduce stress in addition to giving us a deeper sense of peace.
+Our brains need structure and stability to relax, and habits and routines can provide that for us.
+Specific repetitive actions can help reduce stress in addition to giving us a more profound sense of peace.

-Actually, forming any type of positive habit or routine can really benefit your mental health -- and a simple skincare routine is a great place to start.
+Forming any type of positive habit or routine can benefit your mental health -- and a simple skincare routine is a great place to start.
 “By having a set routine, one knows what to expect, and this is a relief.
 The more of a routine it becomes, the less stress it becomes.
-In the process, you also look better,” says Marie Jihn, a dermatologist in San Carlos, California.
+In the process, you also look better,” says Marie John, a board-certified dermatologist in San Carlos, California.